crcn/browsertap/docs/roadmap.md

 #### Explicit features

 1. Lend out loaned devices to companies that want devices to test locally.
 We'd basically give them a rack full of physical devices and eyebrowse server pre-installed.
+2. See your loaned devices and their usage.

 #### Required Modules